 The YMCA of Metropolitan Detroit has a policy that prohibits staff relating to children who participate in the YMCA programs outside of scheduled YMCA activities.
-This includes, but is not limited to, babysitting, social outings and phone conversations.
+This includes, but is not limited to, babysitting, social outings phone/text conversations, and social media interaction.